GabrieleRisso/aiyu/README.md

 | s  	|  c2s   	| s2t  	| s2a  	| s2s  	| s2i 	|  s2tr 	|
 | i 	| i2c 	| i2t 	| i2a 	| i2s 	|  `i2i`  	|  i2tr 	|

-Current state of implemented function
+Current state of implemented functions

 ## What is **aiyu**:

 This repository aims to fill the momentary void of viable interconnect products in the AI sphere by providing a set of powerful functions and resources for creating interconnected, AI-powered products.

 Shell pipelines are an essential piece of interconnected products in the AI sphere due to their simplicity, power, and hopefully well-documented nature.
-Aiyu pipelines allow for quick and easy processing of data, enabling AI systems to ingest, manipulate, and transform large amounts of data in real-time.
+Aiyu pipelines allow for quick and simple processing of data, enabling AI systems to ingest, manipulate, and transform large amounts of data in real-time.

 ## Features: